 What are transferable skills?

 Transferable skills are proficiencies that are useful in a variety of jobs and industries.
 Transferable skills can be used to position your past experience when applying for a new job—especially if it’s in a different industry.

 For example, employers often look for candidates with strong communication skills.
 If you’ve developed the ability to easily share information to and from colleagues, you can apply them in any workplace.

 Jobs in education, for example, require individuals who can communicate well with students, parents and other faculty members.
 Meanwhile, people in marketing positions should be able to communicate with team members, clients, managers and others to bring a campaign from idea to production.

-Strong communication is the ability impart information to others by speaking, writing or in another medium.
-Communication skills help you know when and how to ask questions, how to read body language and how to talk to people to in many contexts.
+Strong communication is the ability to impart information to others by speaking, writing or in another medium.
+Communication skills help you know when and how to ask questions, how to read body language and how to talk to people in many contexts.
 In the workplace, employers value strong communicators for their ability to work with others and move projects forward.

 Dependability encompasses qualities that make you a trusted employee.
 It includes punctuality, organization and responsibility.
 Every employer seeks candidates who can be trusted to accomplish tasks well and in a timely manner.
 They often trust these same people to successfully manage relationships, assignments and goals.

 Teamwork skills involve the ability to work with others towards a common goal.
 Effective teamwork requires several other qualities such as empathy, active listening and strong communication.
 Providing successful teamwork examples during interviews can help employers understand how you’ll work with others in their company.

 A well-organized person has a strong, neat structure in their workspace, tasks and relationships.
 Organized employees typically meet deadlines, communicate with others in a timely manner and follow instructions well.
 Employers can trust organized workers to meet deadlines, take notes and ensure projects are completed efficiently.